Salvation plots could be wicked. You could be taken in.

 What is being saved?
 Being saved from salvation plots should be a big thing and not overlooked.
 The reason is that wilfully wrong and hazardious teachings and customs have it in them to be able to deform minds and lives if given some time.

 In Christianity, what is called salvation is being put right with a "I Am" [YHWH] by a spirit taking possession of a human, using that human as a tool for work and talk also.
 In some cases this leads to be murdered; it happened to millions of martyrs in the early church.
-The gospel says that in the Right Spirit they should be able to do greater deeds than Jesus, who was executed, and still they were murdered in the millions [John 14:12 etc].
+The gospel says that in the Right Spirit they should be able to do greater deeds than Jesus, who was executed, and were murdered in the millions [John 14:12 etc].

 The Passover lamb and his believers.
 The Passover lamb had to be sacrificed.
 [Luke 22:7] – Christ Jesus . . .
 God presented him as a sacrifice.
 [Rom 3:24-25] – Christ, our Passover lamb, has been sacrificed.
 [1 Cor 5:7]